pyOpenSci/lessons/clean-modular-code/checks-conditionals/about-python-functions.md

 When coding tasks step by step, you are likely creating many intermediate variables that are not needed again but are stored in your computer's memory.

-By using functions, these intermediate variables are confined to the function’s local scope.
-Once the function finishes executing, the variables created within the function are discarded making your code cleaner and more efficient
+These intermediate variables are confined to the function’s local scope by using functions.
+Once the function finishes executing, the variables created within the function are discarded, making your code cleaner and more efficient

 ## Reasons why functions improve code readability